MicrosoftDocs/VBA-Docs/api/Excel.TickLabels.Orientation.md

 ## Remarks

-The value of this property can be an integer value from - 90 to 90 degrees or one of the  **[XlTickLabelOrientation](Excel.XlTickLabelOrientation.md)** constants.
+The value of this property can be set to an integer value from -90 to 90 degrees or to one of the **[XlTickLabelOrientation](Excel.XlTickLabelOrientation.md)** constants.

 ## See also